mulle-objc/mulle-objc-developer/README.md

 ubuntu  | same as debian

-#### Debian Mulle kybernetiK and Codeon repositories
+#### Debian Mulle kybernetiK repositories

-For apt installation you need to add the Mulle kybernetiK and debian repository first:
+For apt installation you need to add the Mulle kybernetiK debian repository first:

 ```